Data Analysis with QGIS#

 Density maps are very useful in communicating the intensity of a phenomenon in an area.
 Point data is spatially aggregated to show the amount of incidents in that area.
 For example, number of schools or number of disease cases.

-It is important to consider that most demographic or economic data needs to be normalized (e.g. number of inhabitants).
+It is important to consider that most demographic or economic data needs to be normalised (e.g. number of inhabitants).
 To assess the significance of the number of schools, you will need to know how the population of the area; so the amount of schools per 1,000 inhabitants, or the number of disease cases per 100 persons, for example.

 There are a few different types of density maps.
 The most common are heatmaps and hexagon grid maps.
-In both cases, the intensity of a phenomenon is calculcated with point data (rarely with lines or polygons).
+In both cases, the intensity of a phenomenon is calculated with point data (rarely with lines or polygons).

 discrete vs. continuous?